orlof/dcpu-admiral/README.md

 <h5>Organic + Lettuce</h5>

-Organic assembler has one known issue with Admiral.
-Organic must be used with --long-literals option, as admirals large codebase is too much for organic's optimizer.
+Organic assembler must be used with --long-literals option, as Admiral's large codebase is too much for Organic's optimizer.

     organic.exe --long-literals admiral.dasm16 admiral.bin

-You run admiral.bin with Lettuce (SirCmpwn/Tomato), but Lettuce has some issues with international (non-US?) keyboard layouts.
+You run admiral.bin with Lettuce (SirCmpwn/Tomato), but international (non-US?) keyboard layouts don't work with Lettuce.

 <h5>Devkit</h5>

-Use following instructions to run Admiral with Devkit:
+Admiral can be compiled and run with Devkit:
- - Leave the admiral.dasm16 out of the project
+ - Create a new project that contains all the *.dasm16 files except admiral.dasm16
  - Specify interpreter.dasm16 as the execution starting point
  - Devkit 1.7.6 is badly broken and cannot run Admiral
  - Devkit version 1.7.5 can compile and run Admiral, but does not support floppy.